 For an obligation free consultation, book a consultation with our nurses.

 *There is no Medicare rebate for PRP procedures.

 How do I know if PRP is the correct choice for me?

 For more information on hair loss disorders, please book an appointment with my medical colleagues.
 The first step is a diagnosis, followed by staging of hair loss.

 Most often dermatologists will start you on concurrent medical therapy including topicals such as minoxidil with optional oral therapy.
 In some cases, we order blood tests /biopsies to ensure there are no underlying conditions.

 Disclaimer: Though I am versed with the treatment of hair loss, my practice is based on surgical, laser, injectable & other procedures.
-Hair loss conditions are managed by my medical colleagues @cliniccutis
+Hair loss conditions are managed by my medical colleagues @cliniccutis.
+This includes PRP.